Cover crops: Why do some winemakers let grass grow between the vines?

-This practice known as ‘enherbement’ in French is called cover cropping and is when a winegrower chooses to plant seeds or let wild plants grow between the rows of vines and around the borders of the vineyard.
-A hive of plant activity in the vineyard can bring with it some great benefits.
+This practice known as ‘enherbement’ in French is called cover cropping in English and is when a winegrower chooses to plant seeds or let wild plants and grasses grow between the rows of vines and around the borders of the vineyard.
+A hive of plant activity in the vineyard can bring some great benefits with it.

 Soil preservation